OpenDreamKit/OpenDreamKit.github.io/_posts/2017-07-29-GroupsStAndrews.md

 ## OpenDreamKit at Groups St Andrews in Birmingham ##

-[http://www.groupsstandrews.org/](Groups St Andrews) is a conference series with a conference every four years.
-This year's Groups St Andrews will be in Birmingham, and I will attend, bring a [public/public/groups-st-andrews-2017.pdf](poster), give a contributed talk about computing in permutation groups, and teach a course on GAP.
+[Groups St Andrews](http://www.groupsstandrews.org/) is a conference series with a conference every four years.
+This year's Groups St Andrews will be in Birmingham, and I will attend, bring a [poster](public/public/groups-st-andrews-2017.pdf), give a contributed talk about computing in permutation groups, and teach a course on GAP.

 This post serves the main purpose of providing a page on the OpenDreamKit website that can hold all the links that will appear on the poster, and possible further